adnane-o/awesome-ginf/README.md

 + You can work from your own place wearing your underwear
 + All you need is on the internet & Google is your friend
 + You can go frealance parallelly with your full-time work
++ Two simultaneous Jobs if you are ready to sacrifice some extra free hours

 ## Discussions